Appletri/google-homepage/README.md

-This is my google homepage!
+This is my
-<a href="https://Appletri.github.io/google-homepage/" rel="nofollow">Live Demo</a>
+<a href="https://Appletri.github.io/google-homepage/" rel="nofollow">google homepage!</a>